Income Elasticity of Demand (YED) (Edexcel A Level Business): Revision Note

 • Inferior or normal good

-The Significance of YED to Businesses
+The significance of YED to businesses

-• Planning in this way will help them to generate higher profits and have less exposure to downturns in the economy
+• Planning in this way will help them generate higher profits and have less exposure to downturns in the economy

-• A business needs to plan how much it is going to produce, which will help it determine the number of resources such as raw materials and labour it will need
+• A business needs to plan how much it is going to produce, which will help it determine the number of resources, such as raw materials and labour, it will need

-• If a business can determine YED for its products and can accurately predict changes in income, then it can plan whether to increase or decrease production
+• If a business can determine the YED for its products and can accurately predict changes in income, then it can plan whether to increase or decrease production

 • It can help managers with financial planning

-• Production planning is easier when YED is relatively inelastic, as demand is likely to be more constant
+• Production planning is easier when the YED is relatively inelastic, as demand is likely to be more constant

-• The economy goes through different stages over time, from recession to recovery and growth and so incomes will fluctuate
+• The economy goes through different stages over time, from recession to recovery and growth, and so incomes will fluctuate

-• This is known as the Business Cycle
+• This is known as the business cycle

 • During a recession, producers of inferior goods will benefit from higher demand but will lose out when incomes rise and consumers return to normal goods